looterz/grimd/README.md

 # grimd
-:zap: fast golang dns proxy that can run anywhere, built to black-hole internet advertisements and malware servers
+:zap: fast dns proxy that can run anywhere, built to black-hole internet advertisements and malware servers

 # install
 simply download the release for your operating system, and run grimd!